 The average freshman class numbers approximately 800 students.

-USC Upstate offers students a high quality education at a reasonable cost; one-hundred percent accreditation in all professional programs; a variety of programs and organizations, yet small enough for students to receive individual attention; and faculty committed to teaching.
+USC Upstate offers students a high quality education at a reasonable cost; one-hundred percent accreditation in all professional programs; a variety of programs and organizations while being small enough for students to receive individual attention; and faculty committed to teaching.

 Yes!
 National accreditation in all eligible programs, unique offerings, and well-equipped facilities guarantee a national caliber education, which, in turn leads to high rates of employment upon graduation.